LAST UPDATED ON

 To take the local transport to the Cenotes, take colectivo bus “jacinto kanek” from Puerto Morelos to the other side of the highway get off at pemex station (colonia zetina gasca) once there go to the main zocalo two blocks west of 7 eleven and take the bus heading to Leona Vicario, they leave Morelos at 7.00, 8.00, 9.00AM and return from Leona at 12.00,13.00,16.00,and 17.00PM you can get off at Boca del Puma, just past central vallarta at km16.

 And if the above instructions make your head spin, just join one of the 48597 tour groups that go from PM each day for around $25 AUD.

 Put on your Chef’s Hat…At The Little Mexican Cooking School.
 The school offers a fun day of learning how to cook quintessential Mexican favorites such as fajitas and cerviches.
 It also preaches about the flavours and ingredients used in what is probably one of the best cuisines in the world.
 Especially for hangovers.
 Avenida Rojo Gomez 768 (On the main avenue facing the beach).

-A Guide to the Yucatan Peninsula Puerto Morelos – Stay
+Puerto Morelos Travel Guide – Stay

 Hotel Hacienda Morelos…This charming yet simple getaway hotel has 30 rooms with beautiful ocean views and direct access to the pool.
 It is located directly on the beach in the center of Puerto Morelos, at half a block from the town square.
 Each room has two double beds and bathroom with shower.
 This isn’t luxury at its finest but it’s not the most budget option either.
 All rooms have ceiling fans and air-conditioning.
 Rooms from $68AUD/night.